danrot/danrot.github.io/_posts/2023-10-24-git-bisect-and-the-importance-of-a-clean-history.md

 * 9ce9b8c (main) Initialize repository
 ```

-So there is currently a branch called `feature` checked out, which adds some more commits on the `main` branch.
-When we
+So there is currently a branch called `feature` checked out, which adds some more commits on top of the `main` branch.
-execute a `git merge` with the `--no-ff` option it will generate a new merge commit, which has two parent commits and
+When we execute a `git merge` with the `--no-ff` option it will generate a new merge commit, which has two parent
-all currently existing commits continue to do so.
+commits and all currently existing commits continue to do so.

 ```plaintext
 $ git switch main